Skip to main content

 • Structured support through pet therapy → animal-assisted therapy programs in hospitals, schools, and clinics help people manage anxiety, trauma, and depression.

 These effects highlight why the relationship between mental health and pets is so widely studied.
+Reading for emotional well-being and spending time with pets share a similar effect — both lower stress, slow your thoughts, and create a sense of calm focus.

-Pet Therapy and Its Benefits
+Pet Therapy and Mental Health Benefits:

 What Is Pet Therapy?